Updated Machu Picchu Information 2024 – 2025

 Important

 The only way to enter Machu Picchu is by having an entrance ticket purchased before arriving.
-There are no tickets sold at the entrance of Machu Picchu.
 Nearly all tour operators offer tickets with their tours and treks to Machu Picchu.
 There are a limited amount of entry tickets per day so make sure to get your ticket in advance.
 It’s recommended to book your ticket at least 6 months in advance or as soon as there is availability.
 Generally speaking, it’s safer and easier to buy your ticket to through a licensed tour operator.
 Getting all the necessary transportation can be more difficult than expected.
-Additionally, you will need a tour guide in order to entry Machu Picchu anway.
+Additionally, you will need a tour guide in order to entry Machu Picchu anyway.
 Choose your tour guide with care, there are many scams out there.
-A good rule of thumb, if the price seems too good to be true, then it probably is.

 The following tour companies are highly recommended and trusted tour operators with over 250,000 customers: